How Top Employee Wellness Programs Stay Totally Secure

-Ensuring personal health information is safe and secure should be a wellness service provider's top priority.
-Here are the top 10 ways to maintain the security of your wellness platform.
+Ensuring personal health information is safe from security breaches must be a wellness service provider's top priority.
+Here are the top 10 ways to maintain the security of your employee wellness program.

-All employee wellness programs involve managing private information.
-This can include personal health information (PHI), identification numbers, and other sensitive information, so a sophisticated security procedure is key for maintaining the privacy of your participants.
-To make sure your program is in line with GDPR (EU), HIPAA, and HITECH laws (US) or PIPEDA (Canada), here are the top 10 ways to maintain the security of your wellness platform and abide by employee privacy laws
+Most employee wellness programs manage private health information (PHI).
+Therefore a sophisticated security procedure is key for maintaining the privacy of participants and to avoid a data security breach.
+Is your program in line with GDPR (EU), HIPAA, and HITECH laws (US) or PIPEDA (Canada)?
+As a top provider of secure wellness technology, we're sharing the top 10 ways to maintain the security of your wellness platform and comply with employee privacy laws

 The best programs are the simplest.
 Simplify your program with a single sign-on (SSO) to integrate your wellness portal and your intranet or other providers.
+SSO increases the likelihood that only the right person will see their PHI.
 Industry standards must be met, so choosing a standards-based SSO, such as SAML2, will provide an easier implementation path.

 3. Fail-Safe Your Data

-Fail-safe your data with a redundant service in a different location.
-If the main system fails, do you have standby equipment?
-Duplicate production services that require extra management, and link the two wellness portals for effective administration and quick recovery.
+Fail-safe your data with a cloud service.
+If the main system fails, do you have a backup plan?
+Utilize cloud services, and link it to your existing programming for effective administration and quick recovery.

 4. Quick Service Restoration

-In the event of a crash, a primary concern for many organizations is the ability to get back online if the system crashes.
-In the event of a crash, you’ll want information that was backed up less than an hour before the incident.
+In the event of a crash, a primary concern for many organizations is the ability to get back online quickly.
+You'll need information that was backed up less than an hour before the incident.
 Make sure that your information is frequently and automatically backed up.

 5. Meet or Exceed Industry Standards

-There are numerous standards regarding private information storage in your wellness technology.
-Providing a standardized approach to security assessment, authorization, and continuous monitoring require resources and significant technology costs, but they’re necessary to keep your participants’ information safe.
-Read more about global privacy laws when storing personal health information in wellness technology.
+There are numerous standards regarding private information storage in your employee wellness program's technology.
+Providing a standardized approach to security assessment, authorization, and continuous monitoring requires resources and significant technology costs, but they’re necessary to keep your participants’ information safe.
+Treat all the data you collect to the highest security standard available - and make sure your wellness partners do, too.

 6. Software Development